Connect with others who understand.

 According to the National Multiple Sclerosis Society, areas farthest from the equator have the highest prevalence of MS. Conversely, MS is rare in populations that live near the equator.

 A 2016 study of the geographical distribution of MS found areas with the highest prevalence of MS to be North America, western Europe, and Australasia (New Zealand and Australia).
-Researchers found the lowest rates of MS in central and eastern sub-Saharan Africa and Oceania (the islands of the Pacific Ocean, including Fiji, Guam, Samoa, and Tonga).
-However, study authors reported that many countries in the low-prevalence regions did not have data on MS, so the estimates of MS prevalence in these countries may not be accurate.
+Researchers found the lowest rates of MS in sub-Saharan Africa and Oceania — particularly among island nations such as Fiji, Guam, Samoa, and Tonga.
+Researchers noted that these findings reflect a distinct global pattern, where MS is more common in higher-income countries farther from the equator.

 • Canada